 How to Get to Rimini

-Ancona is 80 miles from Rimini but again is quite a small airport and international flights are limited – and this is another airport where most options will involve Ryan Air (who I seek to avoid flying with at all costs!).
+Ancona is 80 miles from Rimini but is quite a small airport and international flights are limited – this is another airport where most options will involve Ryan Air (who I seek to avoid flying with at all costs).

 Getting Around Rimini

-If you are planning a short trip to Rimini then it is unlikely that you will need to hire a car.
-The city of Rimini is surprisingly big but it is also walkable – and there are bikes and e-bikes everywhere available for hire.
+If you are planning a short trip to Rimini, you will unlikely need to hire a car.
+The city of Rimini is surprisingly big but also walkable – and bikes and e-bikes are available for hire.